-Students may repeat only one course in the program with the recommendation of the advisor and approval of the program director.
-Students desirous of this option must submit a written request to the program director during the subsequent semester or term/session in which they are enrolled.
-The advisor must indicate support (or non-support) for the request in writing to the program director.
-When a student is allowed to repeat a course, both grades will show on the transcript and both will be used in computing the cumulative grade point average.
+Students may repeat only one course in the program with the recommendation of the advisor and approval of the program chair.
+Students desirous of this option must submit a written request to the program chair during the subsequent semester or term/session in which they are enrolled.
+The advisor must indicate support (or non-support) for the request to the program chair in writing.
+When a student is allowed to repeat a course, both grades will show on the transcript, and both will be used to compute the cumulative grade point average.

-- 5. Concerns Affecting Grades and Continuation in the M.S.W.
-Program are: - a.
+- 5. Concerns Affecting Grades and Continuation in the MSW Program are: - a.
 Academic Dishonesty b.
 Late Attendance and Absence from Class

-All acts of academic dishonesty (e.g., cheating on exams, plagiarizing (presenting another person's work as one's own, having another person write one's paper, making-up research data, presenting excuses which are untrue for failing to meet academic and professional requirements) are a violation of social work values and ethics and University Policy which will entail requisite penalties.
+All acts of academic dishonesty (e.g., cheating on exams, plagiarizing (presenting another person's work as one's own, having another person write one's paper, making up research data, presenting excuses which are untrue for failing to meet academic and professional requirements) are a violation of social work values and ethics and University Policy which will entail requisite penalties.

 The extent to which students are committed to their academic and professional responsibilities is reflected in their efforts to attend class regularly and on time.
-Students are expected to remain in class until official break and until the class session has officially ended.
+Students are expected to remain in class until the official break and until the class session has officially ended.
 When circumstances prevent a student from meeting these responsibilities, the student is expected to give prior notice to the course instructor or present documentation that emergency circumstances prevented prior notice.
 Students who present a pattern of late attendance, frequent absence, early departure, or excessive interruptions during class may be required to appear before the Academic and Professional Standards Committee.
-All course instructors will notify the faculty advisor and the M.S.W.
-Program Director when a student presents such a pattern of late attendance attendance and absence from class.
+All course instructors will notify the faculty advisor and the MSW Program Chair when a student presents such a pattern of late attendance and absence from class.